cdaller/multi_anonymizer/readme.md

   * include keep language (set in filename)
 * json
   * [ ] allow references to other json_path elements (like row['xy'])
+* config
+  * [ ] allow to set environment variables on execution that are replacing variables used in the configuration